scribeocr/scribeocr-docs/index.md

 # Overview

-Scribe OCR is a free and open-source interface for visualizing and editing OCR results.
+Scribe OCR is a free and open-source web application for recognizing text, proofreading OCR data, and creating fully-digitized documents.
 By precisely overlaying editable OCR text over source images, it allows for easy proofreading and the creation of fully digitized versions of print documents.

 To replicate the document as closely as possible, Scribe OCR generates a custom overlay font for each document, optimized using the provided OCR data.
 This improves the alignment between the original scan and overlay text, and by making errors more obvious, can significantly decrease the time spent proofreading.
 For example, the images below show the same text, with and without Font Optimization enabled.